 What is Local SEO?

-Put simply, Local SEO is the practice of optimising your website to be found and prioritised in local search results.
-‘Local SEO’ is important because 75% of search engine users never scroll past the first page, so using it effectively helps your business stay within the first few results.
+Local SEO is the practice of optimising your website to be found and prioritised in local search results.
+Local SEO is important because 75% of search engine users never scroll past the first page, so using it effectively helps your business stay within the first few results.
 To give you an idea, local search results will always be location based, for example, “Lawyers near me” or “Brisbane Lawyers.”
-These common searches form keywords that need to be used in website copy, content and links.
-Naturally, local SEO usually only works for bricks and mortar businesses, or businesses that have a specific geographical location that can be used for optimisation.
+These common searches form keywords that need to be used in website copy, content, and links.

 How does Local SEO work?